ainvishal/Paytm_copy/README.md

 # Transaction application

-This is a simple mern stack application that creats, stores and manages the users aswell as their transactions.
-It implements  CRUD operations with database and uses RESTful api
+This is a simple mern stack application that creates, stores, and manages the users as well as their transactions.
+It implements  CRUD operations with a database and uses RESTful API

 ## Framwork/Stack used